-Prenuptial Agreements are for couples interested in facing important financial matter head-on before a marriage.
-Many couples who have this honest financial discussion prior to their marriage find it to be a positive experience and rest assured that they have protected their interests.
+Prenuptial Agreements are for couples interested in facing important financial matters head-on before a marriage.
+Many couples who have this honest financial discussion before their marriage find it to be a positive experience and rest assured that they have protected their interests.

 Just having a Prenuptial Agreement does not guarantee that the court will enforce the terms agreed to in the document.

-Pre-marital agreements are often scrutinized by the courts and one of the most important aspects of a Prenuptial Agreement is that is be enforceable should the parties need it.
+Pre-marital agreements are often scrutinized by the courts, and one of the most important aspects of a Prenuptial Agreement is that it is enforceable should the parties need it.
 If the court believes the agreement is unduly prejudicial or unfair, it may set aside the agreement.
 A skilled family lawyer can help you avoid the consequences of a poorly executed Prenuptial Agreement.

 There are several reasons why a court might not enforce a Prenuptial Agreement, including:

-While a Prenuptial Agreement can cover a wide scope of issues upon entering a marriage there are terms that cannot be included in a Prenuptial Agreement.
+While a Prenuptial Agreement can cover a wide scope of issues upon entering a marriage, some terms cannot be included in a Prenuptial Agreement.
 These unenforceable terms include:

-In order to ensure that you have a comprehensive Prenuptial Agreement that will withstand the scrutiny of the court, it is important to choose a lawyer who is not only experienced in family law, but who will negotiate and draft a loving, fair, and enforceable agreement.
+To ensure that you have a comprehensive Prenuptial Agreement that will withstand the scrutiny of the court, it is important to choose a lawyer who is not only experienced in family law, but who can negotiate and draft a loving, fair, and enforceable agreement.

 Contact our family law specialist in Portage County (330-296-8000) and Summit County (330-686-2890), to book an appointment for a complete review of your best options.